KarlFreiwald/SE4AI/README.md

    - Description: Stores images generated within the various notebooks.

 2. **average_images**:
-   - Description: (To be inserted) This folder will store average images computed in the `MeanImageComputation.ipynb` notebook for further analysis.
+   - Description: This folder will store average images computed in the `MeanImageComputation.ipynb` notebook for further analysis.

 ## Notes

 - Ensure that the required libraries are installed before running the notebooks.
 - Maintain the structure to avoid issues with file paths and imports.

-This README provides an overview of the project structure and the purpose of each directory and file.
-If you have any questions or need further assistance, feel free to reach out.